 So if sensors are just the start, what happens next?
 After the sensors collect the data?

-The purpose of a monitoring framework is to become aware of conditions, understand what they mean, take some action, and understand the effects of the action (and repeat).
+The purpose of an environmental monitoring framework for collections is to become aware of conditions, understand what they mean, take some action, and understand the effects of the action (and repeat).